amr080/docs-template/docs/developer/xft-chain/contributing/index.md

 ### Environment tests

-You can deploy a relay chain and connect a Centrifuge Chain node as parachain to it to verify how it behaves in the entire environment (end-to-end).
+You can deploy a relay chain and connect a XFT Chain node as parachain to it to verify how it behaves in the entire environment (end-to-end).

 0. Prerequisites.
 You must install these tools before: